hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 Black Orc 4 4 3 4 4 1 2 1 7*
-Weapons/Armour: The Black Orc wears Heavy armour and has helmet.
+Weapons/Armor: The Black Orc wears Heavy armor and has helmet.
 He may choose between two axes or a great Axe.
 Skills: The Black Orc may choose from Combat & Strength when he gains a new skill.
 In addition, the Black Orc may